open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 Similarly, the `PodMonitor`, shows up as `podMonitor/opentelemetry/pm-example/0` in the `curl` output.

-This is good news, because it tells us that the service discovery is working!
+This is good news, because it tells us that the scrape config discovery is working!

 You might also be wondering about the `otel-collector` entry.
 The Target Allocator automatically scrapes metrics from the OTel Collector as well.